roug84/Hector-ROMERO-CV/index.md

 *	**Related skills:** analysis, design, and implementation of analog and digital electronic systems.
 Design of sensors and actuators for data acquisition, signal processing, and control.

 ## Experience______________________________________
+### Postdoctoral researcher (September 2013- September 2016)
+_Laboratoire Traitement du Signal et de l'Image, LTSI, Rennes, France_

+**Project:** Initiative Nationale Technologique d’Envergure pour une Neuro Stimulation Evoluée (INTENSE).

+**Research subject:** “Physiological signal processing and development of adaptive control systems for the treatment of heart failure”.

+**Main activities and results:**
+*	5 patents submitted with SORIN.
+1 article published in TBME, IEEE, 2 articles presented in 2 international conferences.
+*	Design, development and implementation of real time adaptive control systems for the regulation of the instantaneous heart rate via vagus nerve stimulation.
+*	Design and development of a data acquisition and signal processing system.
+*	Design and development of a model control framework used for model-based control design.
+*	Design and clinical evaluation of the control system validation protocol: tests on 11 sheep at (HEGP).

 ### Lecturer and research assistant				         		 (September 2012-August 2013)
 _Arts et Métiers ParisTech, ENSAM, Aix en Provence, France_
 *	**Research:** Development of an adaptive control system for power optimization of a photovoltaic panel.
 Modeling and experimental validation of a photovoltaic panel (Simulink, Matlab script).
 One paper presented in an international conference and selected to be published in an international journal.